ern0/gioco-a-intervalli/doc/lessons.md

 than without it.
 But it was not really comfortable.

 ### Line numbers vs labels

-Writing the renumber tool,
+Writing the Renumber Tool,
 I had enough time to think about it: do we really need line numbers?

 The purpose of line numbers (BASIC) or labels (MUMPS) is
 *line addressibility*,
-we can reference to a specific line with its unique line number (BASIC) or label plus offset (Mumps).
+we can reference a specific line with its unique line number (BASIC) or label plus offset (Mumps).